Anthonyxd22/Applio-app-macOS/README.md

 - A Mac with an M1 and higher M2 processor can also be used on any Mac with any processor

 - ## Achievements to be accomplished
-- Being able to train on a Mac
+- Being able to train on a Mac and inferences

 - # Getting Started
 - ## Install Python